agmscode/woocommerce-agms/wordpress/wp-content/plugins/woocommerce-agms/README.md

 ## Release Notes

-Support for Invoicing and Recurring are not yet completed and are still under development.
+Support for Transaction Processing only.

 ## Documentation